gurumohan123/AMDAcceleratorCloudGuides/PlexusQuickStartGuide/HowTo_Check_Logs_After_Launching_Workloads.md

    ![daemon_logs](https://github.com/gurumohan123/AMDAcceleratorCloudGuides/assets/137781570/fdca1818-8aff-44d2-a659-4e5e75c238de)

- 6.Click on CLOSE and select STDOUT option for the output of any application(for ex: Throughput or Images/sec..etc).
+ 6.Click on CLOSE and select STDOUT option for the output of any launched application(for ex: Throughput or Images/sec..etc).

    ![STDOUT](https://github.com/gurumohan123/AMDAcceleratorCloudGuides/assets/137781570/682938f0-4646-42c9-a747-269b197249da)